ajoh504/referenceguides/Windows-Batch-Files/002-open-python-script.md

 If you need to pass command line arguments into the python script, you can enter them in Win+R immediately after your batch file name, separated by spaces.

 To access the command line arguments in your python code, import the `sys` module.
 Command line arguments are stored in the `sys.argv` list.

+### 2.3 Install third party modules with pip

+The pip install location must be added to PATH.
+To install a third party module, use the command `pip install --user <ModuleName>`cmd